 - If the ends are tapered, your hair has been falling out from the roots.

 There are a few common causes of hair loss, such as:

-1) Lack of Vitamin B and C, the mineral zinc, iron and sulphur.
+- Lack of Vitamin B and C, the mineral zinc, iron, and sulfur.

 What Can You Do About Hair Loss?

-2) Keep away from perm, colouring and avoid drying out your hair
+- Keep away from perm, coloring and avoid drying out your hair

-4) Check your comb and brushes to ensure that they don’t do any further damage.
-Avoid comb that are too fine and remember to comb your hair gently.
+- Check your comb and brushes to ensure that they don’t do any further damage.
+Avoid combs that are too fine and remember to comb your hair gently.

-5) Massage helps to stimulate blood supply to the scalp and gets the hair growing again.
-Keep your fingers in a claw-like position and press your fingers against the scalp and massage in small circular motion.
+- Massage helps to stimulate blood supply to the scalp and gets the hair growing again.
+Keep your fingers in a claw-like position and press your fingers against the scalp and massage in a small circular motion.

 Why Does the Hair Stop Growing After a Certain Length?